 Modules for custom stream

-100% refund if written cancellation received 6 weeks prior to the course (minus $100 administrative fee and cost of textbook).
+100% refund if written cancellation received 6 weeks prior to the course (minus $100 administrative fee).

 50% refund if written cancellation received between 4 to 6 weeks prior to the course.

 0% refund if written cancellation received less than 4 weeks prior to the course.